 Active investing and passive investing are two broad approaches to earning returns.

 Active investing is what you often see in films and TV shows.
 It involves an analyst or trader identifying an undervalued stock, purchasing it and riding it to wealth.
 It’s true – there’s a lot of glamor in finding the undervalued needles in a haystack of stocks.
-But it involves analysis and insight, knowledge of the market and much work, especially if you’re a trader.
+But it involves analysis and insight, knowledge of the market and much work, especially if you’re a short-term trader.

 One of the most popular indexes is the Standard & Poor’s 500, a collection of hundreds of America’s top companies.
 Other well-known indexes include the Dow Jones Industrial Average and the Nasdaq 100.
 Hundreds of other indexes exist, and each industry and sub-industry have an index comprised of the stocks in it.
 An index fund can be a quick way to buy the industry.